 Identify Your Target Audience

 First, begin the process of defining your target audience and doing a market analysis of your product or service.
-Put, on paper, the answers to these key profitability questions.
+But, on paper, the answers to these key profitability questions.

 Is there a need for your business?
 Who is your ideal customer?
 Who can benefit from your product or service?
 Are there other companies offering the same thing as you?
+What is their pricing structure?
 Can you make money by providing this service or selling this product?

 What Makes Your Business Different?